hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 word.
 The initial value of the count for a word is zero, and the value is incremented by one for each time the word is encountered.
-The expected output is of the type `Entry<String, Long>` where the key is the word, and the value is the accumulated count..
+The expected output is of the type `Entry<String, Long>` where the key is the word, and the value is the accumulated count.
 The processor can only emit the final values after it has exhausted all the data.

 The accumulation lambda given to the `groupAndAccumulate` processor combines the current running count with the count from the new entry.

-This vertex will do a _local_ accumulation of word counts on each node.
+This vertex will do a _local_ accumulation of word counts on each member.
 The next step is to do a _global_ accumulation of counts.
 This is the combining step: